FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

-As such, lemmas decorated with SMT patterns allow the user to inject new, quantified hypotheses into the solver's context, where each of those hypotheses are justified by a proof in F* of the corresponding lemma.
+As such, lemmas decorated with SMT patterns allow the user to inject new, quantified hypotheses into the solver's context, where each of those hypotheses is justified by a proof in F* of the corresponding lemma.
 This allows users of the ``FStar.Set`` library to treat ``set`` almost like a new built-in type, with proof automation to reason about its operations.
 However, making this work well requires some careful